 Hey everyone - Welcome to my blog!
 My name is Elizabeth Lefever and I'm a sophomore from the New York City area.
-I'm doubling majoring in Computer Science and Asian Languages and Civilizations with a concentration in Japanese language and culture.
-My activities at Amherst have included the Women's Ultimate Frisbee Team, the Knitting Club (Much Ado About Knitting), the Computer Science Club, and tutoring through a program called Girls Inc., an outreach initiative in the nearby town of Holyoke.
+I'm double majoring in Computer Science and Asian Languages and Civilizations with a concentration in Japanese language and culture.
+My activities at Amherst have included the Women's Ultimate Frisbee Team, the Knitting Club (Much Ado About Knitting), the Computer Science Club, the Electronics Club, and tutoring through a program called Girls Inc., an outreach initiative in the nearby town of Holyoke.
 In addition to writing as a student blogger, I also work in the Admissions Office as both a Tour Guide and a Diversity Intern.
 I enjoy solving puzzles, getting down in Zumba classes, eating, painting, and taking power naps.
 My favorite pizza at Antonio's is Pesto Tortellini, I'm double jointed in all my fingers, and I smile in my sleep.

 I also love to talk about Amherst, so don't hesitate to reach out!
 I'd love to hear from you, whether it's comments, questions, concerns, thoughts, ponderings, or anything else.
 Shoot me an email any time at firstname.lastname@example.org.
 Hopefully you'll come to love this place as much as I do.

 This is Servet.
 Already as a sophomore, he’s probably the busiest person I know.
 We’re both Diversity Interns (he also works in the Admissions Office as a telementor) but that’s where our extracurricular similarities end.